chinmaykarmokar/chinmaykarmokar/README.md

 ### :man: Hello, I am Chinmay Karmokar, and here is a little bit about myself.

-- :bulb: Electrical ENgineering Student.
+- :bulb: Electrical Engineering Student.

 - :iphone: Tech enthusiast.
 Android and iOS.